MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **Lottery.java** - Generate number and check guess.

+**OrderTwoCities.java** - Program prompts the user to enter two cities and displays them in alphabetical order.

 **SalesTax.java** - Works out sales tax.

 **ScannerObject.java** - Using scanner object to take in different variables and values.